Rural Municipality of Birch Hills No. 460: Education

 The RM is within the Saskatchewan Rivers School Division No. 119.

 Government

 The RM of Birch Hills No. 460 is governed by an elected municipal council and an appointed administrator that meets on the second Wednesday of every month.
-The reeve of the RM is Alan Evans while its administrator is Cherie Opseth.
+The reeve of the RM is Brent Fenner while its administrator is Cherie Opseth.
 The RM's office is located in Birch Hills.